Inheritance and Gifting: How to Gift Money to Your Children Legally

 What is the annual exemption?

-The annual exemption is a £3,000 gift value you can give away yearly without paying tax.
-If you don’t use it this tax year, you can roll it over to the next tax year, so you can have a £6,000 annual exemption next year.
+The annual exemption is the amount of money you can give away yearly without paying tax.
+The sum is currently up to £3,000.
+If you don’t use it this tax year, you can roll it over to the next tax year, so you could potentially have a £6,000 annual exemption next year.

 Do I need to declare gifts to HMRC?